AvocetFramework/Avocet/SECURITY.md

 ## Supported Versions

 Only the latest commit on the main development branch is actively supported and maintained with security updates.
+A new version of the software is published after every one month, each with twelve versions, so the software must be kept under update every at least one year.

 | Version | Supported |
 | :--- | :--- |